whereareiam/Socialismus/README.md

   an unusual way and when you move the mouse over a message, a miracle happens.
 You can restrict the use of the chat by setting many different requirements, such as permissions and the current world.
 - **Swapper:** Allows you to create many placeholders for chat.
 For example, you can make emojis or shortcuts.
+- **BubbleChat:** Simple packet-based messages over players' heads, allowing you to chat without looking at the chat!
+Experience a smooth bubble transition when the player runs, it's not what you've seen in other plugins.

 ## Information